Nexmo/nexmo-developer/_tutorials/client-sdk-ios-inbound-pstn-swift.md

 ## Conclusion

-You have implemented your first Phone to App Voice application with the Nexmo Client SDK for iOS.
+You have implemented your first Phone to App Voice application with the Nexmo Client SDK for iOS using Swift.

 Run the app on a simulatos and see that you can answer, reject and hangup a call received on the phone number associated with your Nexmo application.